 Although we can’t tell you what to be grateful for in your life, we can share some of the attractions and perks to appreciate in the St. Louis region.
 These are things like:

-- Great restaurants, including those that specialize in the most important meal of the day
+- The many exciting new restaurants set to open in the coming months, along with those that specialize in the most important meal of the day

 - Plenty of places where families can enjoy time spent together